-Abstract: EPA's regulations require companies to provide financial assurance for environmental obligations, and allow companies that meet certain requirements to self-insure their environmental obligations for closure, post-closure care and third party liability.
+Abstract: EPA's regulations require companies to provide financial assurance for environmental obligations, and allow companies that meet certain requirements to self insure their environmental obligations for closure, post-closure care, and third party liability.
 EPA proposed a revised financial test because the revised test would be better at predicting which firms will enter bankruptcy and not be able to cover their financial assurance obligations at hazardous waste treatment, storage, and disposal facilities.
-If such a firm were to enter bankruptcy, the government could incur the clean up liability.
+If such a firm were to enter bankruptcy, the Government could incur the clean up liability.
 EPA's regulations set the minimum national standards for State hazardous waste programs, and so a change in Federal requirements would be necessary to ensure consistent improvements in the test.
 Without rulemaking, States would have the option of not adopting these changes, and so the improvement in the test would not be implemented in States that cannot have regulations that are more stringent than Federal standards.
 The proposal considered several alternative financial tests, and the analysis supporting the original proposal found that the savings from the proposed alternative would be \$19 million in public and private costs.
 If EPA promulgates a revised financial test, it may affect companies that treat, store, or dispose of hazardous waste.
-EPA has suspended work on this rulemaking because it has asked the Environmental Financial Advisory Board (a Federal advisory committee) to evaluate the financial test proposed in 1991 as one means of complying with the requirements for financial assurance for closure and post-closure under RCRA Subtitle C. Specifically, EPA has asked the Board, "Should EPA adopt the financial test proposed in 1991 for hazardous waste, or have advancements in financial analysis provided better potential tests in the meantime?"
-The Agency received a report from the Board in January, 2006 and will evaluate the report before deciding how to proceed with the 1991 proposed rulemaking.
+EPA has suspended work on this rulemaking because it has asked the Environmental Financial Advisory Board (a Federal advisory commitee) to evaluate the financial test proposed in 1991 as one means of complying with the requirements for financial assurance for closure and post-closure under RCRA subtitle C. Specifically, EPA has asked the Board, "Should EPA adopt the financial test proposed in 1991 for hazardous waste, or have advancements in financial analysis provided better potential tests in the meantime?"
+In January of 2006, the Board communicated their initial findings on the financial test and corporate guarantee as methods to meet financial assurance requirements under RCRA programs.
+The Agency is currently evaluating these findings, and other information, to determine how to proceed with the 1991 proposed rulemaking.